Imran307/VSZipper/README.md

 # VSZipper
-This project zips visual studio projects and solutions without unnecessary files/folders like bin and obj folders
+This project zips up visual studio projects and solutions without unnecessary files/folders like bin and obj folders